Home/Meats/Frenched Lamb Rack

 MythAll lamb is tough and chewy.+

-MythLamb should only be cooked well-done.+
+MythLamb should only be eaten during special occasions.+

 Healthy Recipes